Infineon/mtb-example-btstack-freertos-battery-server/README.md

 ## Software setup

-To view the battery level in Battery Service, download and install the CySmart™ app for [iOS](https://itunes.apple.com/us/app/cysmart/id928939093?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.cypress.cysmart&hl=en).
+To view the battery level in Battery Service, download and install the LightBlue&reg; app for iOS or Android.

-You can also use the [CySmart host emulation tool](http://www.cypress.com/go/cysmart) Windows PC application if you have access to the [CY5677 CySmart Bluetooth LE 4.2 USB dongle](http://www.cypress.com/documentation/development-kitsboards/cy5677-cysmart-bluetooth-low-energy-ble-42-usb-dongle).

-Scan the following QR codes from your mobile phone to download the CySmart app.
+Scan the following QR codes from your mobile phone to download the LightBlue&reg; app.

 ![AppQR](./images/qr.png)